RobertoMalatesta/ofxDmtrUI3/README.md

 ## 2016 04 14
 manual for ui text files
 Pointers to pString working on Radio items and DirList.
+Pointers to pBool on toggles
+Pointers to pInt and pFloat on Sliders ui.keepSettings = false; ~ a way of automatically loading and saving xml files from ui on setup and exit.

 ## 2016 04 12
 radio buttons flowing correctly